Best daily deals

 A picture of the Jabra Elite Active 75t true wireless workout earbuds in navy inside a wooden bowl.

-The Jabra Elite 75t earbuds come as a pair, it’s all or nothing.
+The Jabra Elite 75t earbuds come as a pair; it’s all or nothing.

-Replacing your earbuds is actually fairly simple:
+Replacing your earbuds is fairly simple:

 1. The first thing you should know is that you can’t replace just a single earbud.
 It’s all or nothing here.
-So you ‘re going to need to buy a replacement pair which you can get from Jabra from $82.99.
-It comes with free express shipping too which is nice, so you won’t have to wait too long.
+So you’re going to need to buy a replacement pair which you can get from Jabra from $82.99.
+It comes with free express shipping, too, which is nice, so you won’t have to wait too long.

 Do the Jabra Elite 75t earbuds stay connected?